 d.
 These rules do not apply to any juvenile court proceeding.

 e.
-In computing time limits, the “last day” means that when the last day of any period of time prescribed herein falls on a Saturday, Sunday, or day when the court is closed, the “last day” shall be the next day court is open.
-The day of the act or event from which the designated time period begins is not to be included.
+In computing time limits, the “last day” or “deadline” means that when the last day of any period of time, or the deadline for completing an act falls on a Saturday, Sunday, or day when the court is closed, the “last day” or “deadline” is the next day court is open.
+Exclude the day of the act or event that begins the period.
 Except as stated by these rules or by order of court in a particular case, the filing deadlines for motions, responses, and memoranda, are not enlarged when sent by mail.

 f.
 For the purposes of these rules, an “authorized transcriber” has the same meaning as set forth in Supreme Court Rule 30(a)(2).